joseeph/RoboND-Rover-Project/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Within the color_thresh() I've done some modification, I've added a input string `sample_type=''`, and a if else condition to read the input, so every time I pass in there strings: 'rock' 'obstacles' 'road' would return the threshed img I need.
+Within the color_thresh() I've done some modification, I've added a input argument string `sample_type=''`, and a if else condition to read the input, so every time I pass in there strings: 'rock' 'obstacles' 'road' would return the threshed img I need.

 ```
 def color_thresh(img, sample_type='',rgb_thresh=(160, 160, 160)):